MT-276/MT-276/README.md

 ## Introduction.

 Hi 👋.
 I'm Meit Sant, 17, from India.
-Likes Cricket 🏏, and Python 🐍.
+Likes Cricket 🏏, and Pizza 🍕.
 Just your average teen, High School kid.
 Currently in 12th [CBSE India]
 Nice to meet you. 🤝

 I'm a..